xyfJASON/Repro-Image-Inpainting/Partial-Conv/README.md

 :small_orange_diamond: For simplicity (and my laziness), I skipped the fine-tuning process as stated in the original paper.

-:small_orange_diamond: I didn't replace the pixels outside the masked area in the output image with ground-truth.
+:small_orange_diamond: During training, pixels outside the masked area in the output image is not replaced by the ground-truth.
+However, they are replaced when evaluating or predicting.

-:small_red_triangle: Theoretically, result of Partial-Conv should not be affected by pixels in masked area.
-However, as I change those pixels, the result changes too.
-I wonder if it's due to bugs in my code.